 - 1. Set record mode to normal (Options, Record Mode: Normal). - 2.
 Set Options, Overlapping recording behavior to Split existing items and add takes. - 3.
-Make sure that on the Options, Overlapping recording behavior menu both of the Add lanes options are off. - 4.
+Make sure that on the Options, Overlapping recording behavior menu both of the Add lanes options are off.
+Make sure that Do not add lanes is selected. - 4.
 Use the TCP right click context menu to make sure that both Free item positioning (FIPM) and Fixed item lanes are not enabled (i.e., not ticked) for the tracks being recorded (see Note 2 below) - 5.
 Record your first take of the track. - 6.
 Rewind to the start then record your next take.